-We spoke to some of our care workers who live abroad and fly in to provide excellent levels of care to their clients, who are quite literally scared for their jobs, one even asked if she was allowed back to see her client again in four weeks – presumably thinking Britain will instantly build a defence and wind up the drawbridge.
+We spoke to some of our private carers who live abroad and fly in to provide excellent levels of care to their clients, who are quite literally scared for their jobs, one even asked if she was allowed back to see her client again in four weeks – presumably thinking Britain will instantly build a defence and wind up the drawbridge.
 We spoke to our elderly clients as we do most days and one expressed pure joy that he had his country back.
 Listening to all though, it struck me how sad this is, and how despite half the country celebrating, half are sad, worried and in some cases genuinely scared for their livelihoods and when I know these people that are so very worried personally I too feel their pain.
 How is it some people can feel such happiness when they know others are feeling such sadness from the very same event?

 The United Kingdom Homecare Association Policy Director Colin Angel spoke words that carry the emotions that we as an agency would like to express too that "no matter how people voted in the referendum, it is crucial that we work together to shape the future of a nation which moves forward in a positive and constructive way.
 For those of us engaged in social care, the wellbeing of older and disabled people will be paramount, along with an economy which enables independent and voluntary sector businesses to flourish.
 The ability of the social care sector to recruit and retain an effective workforce is of particular concern.
 The contribution of every care worker matters.”

-Access Care is a founder member of the Live-in Care Hub, an alliance of live-in care agencies that have come together to promote the concept of people being able to stay in their homes with a care worker living with them as opposed to feeling they have to move in to a care home.
+Access Care is a founder member of the Live-in Care Hub, an alliance of live-in care agencies that have come together to promote the concept of people being able to stay in their homes with a private carer living with them as opposed to feeling they have to move in to a care home.
 I have spoken to many of the members over the past few days and all are deeply concerned, primarily for the continuity of care that we all strive so very hard to achieve on behalf of our clients and secondly and being completely honest for the future of our businesses and for all homecare businesses as without their presence in the UK all of us are looking at a very bleak old age.